Search published articles

 Abstract

-- What has been the issue of functional adaptation in different house patterns in Tabriz during the Qajar period?
+- How is the issue of functional compatibility in different house patterns in the city of Tabriz during the Qajar period?

-- Impact changes on the spatial configuration of different house patterns during the Qajar period in the city, what effect have they had on the functional adaptation of their different spaces?
+- What effects did the changes in the spatial configuration system of different house patterns during the Qajar period in this city have on the functional compatibility of their different spaces?

-- What impact did these changes have on the performance of these houses?
+- What effect did these changes have on the functional efficiency of these houses?

 Page 1 from 1